 Using Mark Mode

 When Mark Mode is enabled the Mark Mode button will display in the session controls bar.
-As of version 4.3 Mark Mode is available on all collaboration layers: embedded, universal and native mobile co-browsing.
+Mark Mode is available on all collaboration layers: embedded, universal and native mobile co-browsing.

 Note: Mark Mode needs co-browsing approval.
 It will behave the same way as the point mode does.
 For example, if a chat session is started and the agent clicks the pointer icon or the Mark Mode icon the visitor will be asked to approve co-browsing in the session.